Magnesium for Digestion

 Emerging research has revealed a strong connection between the gut and the brain, often referred to as the gut-brain axis.
 This bidirectional communication system plays a significant role in overall health and well-being.
 Magnesium has been found to exert an influence on this axis, affecting both gut health and neurological function.

 The gut-brain axis is a complex network of communication between the gastrointestinal tract and the central nervous system.
 This connection involves neural, endocrine, and immune pathways that allow for constant crosstalk between the gut and the brain.
-The gut is often referred to as the "second brain" due to its extensive neural network and the production of neurotransmitters that influence mood and behavior.
+The gut is often referred to as the "second brain" due to its extensive neural network and the production of neurotransmitters that influence mood and behaviour.

 How Magnesium Influences the Gut-Brain Axis